oovm/wechat-sdk/projects/live2d/README.md

 ## 🤝 Contributing

+### Package ownership

+- Keep the facade small and host-independent.
+- Put model-format behavior in `@doki-land/live2d-renderer`.
-Keep the facade small.
-Model-format behavior belongs in `@doki-land/live2d-renderer`, source resolution belongs in `@doki-land/live2d-loader`, and webpage chrome belongs in `@doki-land/live2d-widget`.
+- Put source resolution in `@doki-land/live2d-loader`.
+- Put webpage chrome in `@doki-land/live2d-widget`.
+- Include tests for state transitions, cancellation, events, and resource cleanup where applicable.

 ## 📄 License

+### Implementation independence

-This package composes an independently developed clean-room runtime.
-It does not load, link against, wrap, translate, port, or derive its implementation from an official Cubism SDK or Core binary.
-Supporting compatible model assets is an interoperability goal and does not imply a shared implementation, official endorsement, affiliation, sponsorship, or employment relationship.
+- This package composes an independently developed clean-room runtime.
+- It does not load, link against, wrap, translate, port, or derive its implementation from an official Cubism SDK or Core binary.
+- Compatible model support is an interoperability goal, not evidence of a shared implementation, endorsement, affiliation, sponsorship, or employment relationship.

-The project and its contributors are independent and are not employed by or acting on behalf of the official Cubism SDK vendor.
+- The project and its contributors are independent and do not act on behalf of the official Cubism SDK vendor.

+### Contribution boundary

-Contributions must preserve this clean-room boundary.
-Do not submit official SDK or shader source, disassembly-derived code, mechanically translated implementation code, or changes that require an official runtime.
-Compatibility-sensitive work must be supported by public format facts, neutral fixtures, reproducible independent observations, or independently authored technical rationale.
+- Do not submit official SDK or shader source, disassembly-derived code, mechanically translated implementation code, or changes that require an official runtime.
+- Support compatibility-sensitive work with public format facts, neutral fixtures, reproducible independent observations, or independently authored technical rationale.

+### Terms

-See the repository license.
-Model and artwork licenses are separate from the runtime license.
+- See the repository license for source-code terms.
+- Model and artwork licenses are separate from the runtime license.